Tips for quantitative surveys

 - Very dissatisfied (0)

-In this example, the values next to each possible answer can help you quantify your results, (though you don’t need to add those numbers to your actual survey).
+In this example, known as a Likert scale, the values next to each possible answer can help you quantify your results, (though you don’t need to add those numbers to your actual survey).
 If you find the average of every response you get, you’ll come up with the general satisfaction level for a product.
 If your average response is around three or four, for example, you know people are generally enjoying their experience.

 More examples of quantitative survey questions